 Brad Kahlhamer Bowery Nation, 1985-2012.
 Located in Room 31.
 Installation with 100 kachina dolls and 22 flying birds.
-Wood, wire, hair, animal skins, rubber, feathers, nails, tacks, oil, acrylic, aerosol, fabric, thread, jute rope, leather, metal, pencil, bones, sage, easels, plywood, table with wheels, wooden ladder and benches, prints on paper, painted canvas, $300 \times 730 \times 120$ cm TBA21 Thyssen-Bornemisza Art Contemporary Collection
+Wood, wire, hair, animal skins, rubber, feathers, nails, tacks, oil, acrylic, aerosol, fabric, thread, jute rope, leather, metal, pencil, bones, sage, easels, plywood, table with wheels, wooden ladder and benches, prints on paper, painted canvas, 300 × 730 × 120 cm TBA21 Thyssen-Bornemisza Art Contemporary Collection

 Daniel Otero Torres

 Ancestral Friends, 2024

-Graphite and ink on polished stainless steel and steel frame, 306 \times 185 \times 85 cm TBA21 Thyssen-Bornemisza Art Contemporary Collection
+Graphite and ink on polished stainless steel and steel frame, $306 \times 185 \times 85$ cm TBA21 Thyssen-Bornemisza Art Contemporary Collection

+ᠺ

+BACK TO THE CHAPTER

 Rashid Johnson Born by the River, 2011 Red oak, black soap, wax and paint, 184.5 × 247.8 cm TBA21 Thyssen-Bornemisza Art Contemporary Collection

+ᡬ

+BACK TO THE CHAPTER

+<

 Vivian Suter Untitled, n.d.
-Mixed media on canvas, 240 \times 182 cm TBA21 Thyssen-Bornemisza Art Contemporary Collection
+Mixed media on canvas, 240 × 182 cm TBA21 Thyssen-Bornemisza Art Contemporary Collection

 Hervé Yamguen Story of Heads 3, 2016 Bronze, 36 × 25 × 24 cm TBA21 Thyssen-Bornemisza Art Contemporary Collection

+ᡬ

+BACK TO THE CHAPTER
-Jan Brueghel the ElderChrist in the Storm on the Sea of Galilee, 1596

-Oil on copper, 26.6 × 35 cm

-Museo Nacional Thyssen-Bornemisza, Madrid

-Myths shape who we are and how we relate to the world.
+Jan Brueghel the Elder Christ in the Storm on the Sea of Galilee, 1596 Oil on copper, 26.6 × 35 cm Museo Nacional Thyssen-Bornemisza, Madrid BACK TO THE CHAPTER THE RETURN OF THE TIME OF THE MYTH Myths shape who we are and how we relate to the world.
 From stories of creation and exile to objects embodying sacred powers, myth emerges as a living force that helps communities endure, transform, and remake their worlds.
 This chapter invites you to meet ancestors, mythical figures, and spirits-beings, who dwell in the space between the known and the unknown, guiding us through times of crisis and change.

 1. Myths anchor us in the world Myths are living stories that shape how we understand ourselves, our origins, and our place in the world.
 They are not just ancient tales but ongoing narratives that anchor identity, reveal values, and map how the world comes to be and how this order must be maintained.
 Our ability to create myths is a means through which we envision and call forth relations that are not yet present.

 Myths build belonging and meaning.
-They remind us -•- who we are, what we cherish, and how we relate to
+They remind us - who we are, what we cherish, and how we relate to the world and each other.

->

-2. Mythical time awakens in crisis

-Mythical time moves beyond linear history-it is cyclical and recurrent.
+2. Mythical time awakens in crisis Mythical time moves beyond linear history-it is cyclical and recurrent.
 It surfaces whenever the present falters or calls for renewal, offering pathways to reimagine and rebuild collective life and purpose.
-Unlike historical time, which seeks order and continuity, mythical time embraces instability: animals speak, gods descend, and species intermingle.
+Unlike historical time, which seeks order and continuity, mythical time embraces instability: animals speak, gods descend, and species interminale.

-Myths don't just recall the past-they activate transformation, helping communities heal, adapt,
+Myths don't just recall the past-they activate - transformation, helping communities heal, adapt, and dream new possibilities.

-IN DEPTH

-and dream new possibilities.

 3. The Door of No Return The myth of The Garden of Eden and the Fall of Man has long served as a story of exile and loss.
 In Expulsion.
 Moon and Firelight, Thomas Cole stages this rupture with stark contrast: Eden glows on one side, while a shadowed world of fire and cavern engulfs the other.
 The "door of no return" also names the final threshold in West African slave forts, where millions were forced onto ships bound for enslavement in the Americas.
 These doors mark not just physical departure, but metaphysical severance-a crossing into displacement, violence, and survival.
-To remember the door of no return is to confront the enduring myths and realities of forced exile, and to honor the afterlives of rupture etched into bodies, geographies, and collective memory.
-IN DEPTH
+To remember the door of no return is to confront bodies, geographies, and collective memory.